junxit/us-congress-bills-113/metadata.md

 - 2014-04-29 — Mr. Garrett moved to suspend the rules and pass the bill, as amended.
 - 2014-04-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 13 (Roll no. 183). (text: CR H3254-3255)
 - 2014-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 13 (Roll no. 183).(text: CR H3254-3255)
+- 2014-04-30 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.